 When you look at the landscape with the old traditional mud-walled warehouse and old-fashioned thatched houses, you will feel a nostalgic longing for the tranquility of the old days.

 You can enjoy taking a walk to explore this neighborhood area after lunch.

-For lunch, we will experience making country style food with a friendly OBAACHAN, elderly lady, and have lunch in her private house.
+For lunch, we will experience making country-style food with a friendly OBAACHAN, an elderly lady, and have lunch in her private house.